-Go through this list one at a time, see what you're already doing and what you can implement or increase:
+Or go through this list one at a time, see what you're already doing and what you can implement or increase:

-Stop Junk Mail:
+Stop Junk Mail

 Read More: How to Stop Receiving Junk Mail

-Reduce Your Waste:
+Reduce Your Waste

-Read More: Reduce, Reuse, Recycle.
+Read More: Ideas to Reduce, Reuse, Recycle

 From oil to natural gas, energy is getting harder to produce and more costly.
 It accounts for 21.3 billion tonnes of carbon dioxide each year and over 90% of all greenhouse gasses.
-Do your part to conserve energy and save money (you could reduce your bills by 50%) by reading the articles linked on the ways to go green below.
+Do your part to conserve energy and save money (you could reduce your bills by 50%!) by reading the articles linked on the ways to go green below.

 Read More: 85+ Energy Saving Tips

-Read More: 108+ Ways To Conserve or Recycle Water
+Read More: 110+ Ways To Conserve or Recycle Water

-Green Your Transportation:
+Green Your Transportation

 Bicycling, walking, carpooling or riding the bus are the best ways to commute sustainably.
-Inflating your car tires, driving slower and combining trips will help you save gas when driving is necessary.
+Inflating your car tires, driving slower, and combining trips will all help you save gas when driving is necessary.
 And for long distance travel, take the train or purchase carbon offsets which invest your money into alternative energies.